ziprangga/bristle/README.md

 ### Searching for Log Files (BOM File Log)

-Bristo can also search for log files to help with more thorough cleanup.
+Bristo can search for BOM log files to enable a more thorough cleanup if the application provides them.

-- **Default Location**: Log files are automatically saved to the **Desktop** but can be replace in input field.
+- **Default Location**: Log files are saved to the **Desktop** by default, but you can change this location using the input field.

 ---